Canine Pigment Type Switch

 But how can the pigment cells be told what pigment type to make?

-The Extension Locus or short E-Locus encodes the building plan for a receptor found in the membrane of melanocytes.
-This Melanocortin 1 Receptor or MC1R can be activated from the outside of the cell.
-If the right molecule comes along and binds to MC1R the pigment cell gets a signal to activate eumelanin production.
+The extension locus or short E locus encodes the building plan for a receptor found in the membrane of melanocytes.
+This Melanocortin 1 Receptor or MC1R can be activated from outside of the cell.
+If the right molecule binds to MC1R the pigment cell gets a signal to activate eumelanin production.

-If all things work according to plan this happens when α-Melanocyte-stimulating hormone (α-MSH) is secreted by the pituitary gland and binds to MC1R.
+If all things work according to plan this switch from phaeomelanin to eumelanin happens when α-Melanocyte-stimulating hormone (α-MSH) is secreted by the pituitary gland and binds to MC1R.

 Pigment Type Switch Dogs Extension Locus